What's an Omniglot?

 Omniglots Tots!

-Ages 2–4 years with an adult — Fridays, 5:15–5:45 p.m.
+Ages 2–5 years with an adult — Next 6-week session begins September 19

 This lively class will expose little ones to the Spanish language through stories, songs, nursery rhymes, and games.
 Parents will also benefit from the opportunity to engage with each other in Spanish, learn new vocabulary, and ask questions about the language.
 Although languages can be learned at any age, early exposure helps children distinguish and differentiate sounds, setting them up for success later on.
-This engaging class will introduce your child to the sounds of Spanish!
+This class will introduce your child to the sounds of Spanish!

-Introductory Workshops
+Stargazer Workshops

 These small classes are for students who are committed to learning Spanish.
 We will continue with the fun, project-based model of our introductory workshops but with a more structured sequence of vocabulary and grammar development (roughly aligned with ACTFL Novice Level or A1 of the Common European Framework).